wp-plugins/yith-topbar-countdown/README.txt

 == Suggestions ==

-If you have suggestions about how to improve YITH Topbar Countdown, you can [write us](mailto:plugins@yithemes.com "Your Inspiration Themes") so we can bundle them into YITH Topbar Countdown.
+If you have suggestions about how to improve YITH Pre-Launch, you can [write us](mailto:plugins@yithemes.com "Your Inspiration Themes") so we can bundle them into YITH Pre-Launch.

 == Translators ==